Amit Kothari

 How to standardize on one AI vendor without your team going around you

 Harmonic Security analysed 22.4 million AI prompts across enterprises and found 665 distinct tools in use.
 ChatGPT alone caused 71.2% of data exposures.
-Standardizing on one vendor is not about picking favourites.
+Standardizing on one vendor is not about picking favorites.
 It is about making the approved option so good that nobody bothers looking elsewhere.

 Key takeaways